kshitijrajsharma/osmhashtagbot/README.md

-I am a twitter bot that retweets every tweet associated with #osm, #openstreetmap
+I am a twitter bot that retweets every tweet associated with #osm, #openstreetmap & #hotosm